The Santa Barbara Literary Journal is not currently open for submissions.

 We aim to respond within six weeks, although it is not always possible.
 Authors retain all rights to their work; we simply ask that you not publish it elsewhere during the first six months the Lit Jo issue is out.

 Who can send us work?
 Everyone.
 Anyone.
+The more the merrier.
 We read all work with hopes of finding a masterpiece, and we select work solely on the basis of craft.
 You do not have to live in Santa Barbara to be published in the journal, but let us know if you're local.